Skip to main content

 When are conditions evaluated?

-• Candle Close — conditions are checked once per candle, on the completed candle's values.
-An "EMA crosses above EMA" is confirmed only when the candle closes.
-Slower to react, but immune to intra-candle fakeouts.
+Conditions are checked once per candle, on the completed candle's values.
+An "EMA 9 crosses above EMA 26" is confirmed only when the candle closes.
+Slower to react, but matches better with the backtest results.

 Why backtest, forward test, and live results differ